pedroamarall/rest-builder/basic-apps/README.md

 ## Websites

 1. Login to the following websites.
-If you have any problems, contact IT.
-Skip this section.
+If you have any problems, contact IT and skip this section.

 	1. Go to [Google Apps](https://mail.google.com).